 A maximum of nine (9) credit hours taken at another institution may be applied to degree requirements.
 Transfer hours, with a grade of "B" or better from an accredited institution, may be accepted subject to the approval of the Director of the program and the Chair of the Department of Education.
 Students seeking approval of transfer credit shall contact the Director of the program.
 The Director shall consider the request and make a recommendation to the Chair of the Department of Education.
 Authority for acceptance/rejection of such requests resides within the unit, which is the Department of Education.
-Official Transcripts are necessary for final approval of transfer credits throughout the program, candidates submit artifacts at each benchmark to their Professional Portfolio.
-The Portfolio is then evaluated at each benchmark point on required knowledge, skills, and dispositions aligned with Educators as Builders of Community and professional standards.
-The completed professional portfolio will become the property of the Education Department with the understanding that candidates will be allowed to borrow the portfolio, or parts of the portfolio, for use in contacts with possible future employers.
+Official Transcripts are necessary for final approval of transfer credits.